 Second, the price of the wine is a factor in my reviewing because cost is a data point customers use to estimate quality – that’s what the industry, at least, wants us to believe.
 For example, it’s unfair to expect a budget wine to offer secondary flavors, so when it does I reward it; when an expensive wine fails to offer secondary flavors, it I punish it.

-Third, although wine is often improved by proper food pairings, all wines are tasted alone unless otherwise noticed so that a good or bad pairing, a variable not controlled by the winery, does not alter my experience with the wine.
+Third, although wine is often improved by proper food pairings, all wines are tasted alone unless otherwise noted so that a good or bad pairing, a variable not controlled by the winery, does not alter my experience with the wine.

 Forth, all wines are purchased unless otherwise noted.